Surveshchauhan/Disaster-Response-Pipelines/README.md

 Project Components
-There are three components you'll need to complete for this project.
+There are three components we'll need to complete for this project.

 1. ETL Pipeline
 In a Python script, process_data.py, write a data cleaning pipeline that: